Prom Night (1980 film): Home media

+Reception

 Box office

 Given a limited release in the United States on July 18, 1980, Prom Night had financial success as a sleeper hit.
 During its opening week in select cities (including Chicago, Milwaukee, Louisville, and several cities in Texas), it grossed $1,189,636 at the U.S. box office, and was subsequently slated for a staggered platform release.

 Its theatrical run expanded on August 15, 1980, to New York City and Los Angeles, and included select midnight screenings.
 During its opening week runs in New York City and Los Angeles, the film earned a combined $1.3 million, and marked Avco Embassy's highest-grossing Los Angeles opening to date, as well as breaking weekend records in Philadelphia and New England.
 The film continued to prove financially successful through Labor Day, earning $2.1 million over the holiday weekend.
 By October 1980, the film had grossed a sum of $12 million.
 The film premiered in Canada through Astral Films on September 12, 1980.

-By the end of its theatrical run, Prom Night grossed a total of $14.8 million at the U.S. box office.
+By the end of its theatrical run, Prom Night grossed a total of $14.8 million at the U.S. box office with approximately 5,500,460 admissions.
 It earned an additional $6 million in rentals during its home video release.

 Critical response

-Contemporaneous
+Contemporary

 Upon release in 1980, Prom Night received mostly negative reviews from critics, with frequent comparisons to Halloween (1978) and Carrie (1976).
 Gene Siskel of the Chicago Tribune referred to the film as a "watered-down cross between Carrie and Halloween", though he noted it was "not as violent as one might expect, based on those frightening ads of a masked man holding a phallic knife...
 You would think that Prom Night was another one of those hideous attacks-on-promiscuous-women pictures.
 It's not.
 Gender makes no difference in this routine revenge film."
 The film's advertising campaign was criticized by Siskel and Roger Ebert in a September 18, 1980 episode of Sneak Previews, cited among a glut of other violent slasher films released the same year that thematized "Women in Danger."
-Siskel and Ebert used the episode to criticize the advertising campaigns for several films, including Don't Answer the Phone, Hell Night and Prom Night: "[These] ads have been saturating television for the past two years," said Ebert, "and the summer and fall of 1980 are the worst yet."
+Siskel and Ebert used the episode to criticize the advertising campaigns for several films, including Don't Answer the Phone!, Hell Night and Prom Night: "[These] ads have been saturating television for the past two years," said Ebert, "and the summer and fall of 1980 are the worst yet."